mszypulski/employee-directory/README.md

 ![Employee Directory App](/pics/employee-directory-samsung-app.jpg "Sample Mobile Application with Vue.js and Ratchet")

 <pre><code>
-<b>If you plan to run the application locally, you can to load it from the file system.</b>
+<b>If you plan to run the application locally, you can open index.html file in a web browser.</b>